SparrowZheyuan18/Awesome-Geolocalization/README.md

 ## Classification Based Methods

-Classification based methods consider Geo-locolization as a classification task.
+Classification based methods consider Geo-localization as a classification task.
 The classification method subdivids the earth’s surface into a high number of geo-cells (in different granularities, continent, country, region, city, street, ...) and assigning each input image to one geo-cell.

 |  Title  |   Venue  |   Code   |   Demo   |
 |:--------|:--------:|:--------:|:--------:|